 What is Clearing?

-If you don't get the grades you need for the university course you're applying to, Clearing is an opportunity to grab a spot on a similar course.
-This could be at the same university or a different one.
+So, if you don't get the grades you need for the course you're applying to, Clearing gives you the chance to grab a spot on another one at either the same or a different university.

 you change your mind about your firm and insurance choices, and wish to apply to a different course or university